paul-parrone/lush-core/docs/getting-started.md

 ![img_2.png](img_2.png)

-In the image above, first thing to notice is the Response body.
+In the image above, let's first glance at the Response body.
 Nothing special there, just a single JSON object with a message property.

 Next, I want to point out the _x-lush-advice_ response header - you'll see it highlighted in the response headers section.
 This is automatically injected by Lush.
 While not specifically used in this endpoint, it does show how data and advice can be returned from one endpoint.

-One thing to note is the tradeId property (_3ba214a6f083eec6,3ba214a6f083eec6_ in this case).
+One thing to note is the traceId property (_3ba214a6f083eec6,3ba214a6f083eec6_ in this case).
 The traceId is unique to this request and will be carried by Lush throughout the chain of calls in the backend - even across Lush services.

 View the service log output, you should see something similar to the image below.
 Notice that the traceId is visible in each log statement.
 Also, the user name is present in all log statements (as shown by the smaller highlight square).